xeeshad/E-commerce/README.md

-# Desktop and website Apps with the same code
+#  website with the same code
 This project shows how the source code can be architectured to run on multiple devices.
 As of now, it is able to run as:
 Xamp:
 https://www.apachefriends.org/index.html